-The Reasons to Build Small Wind Turbine
+The Reasons to Build Small Wind Turbines

 Small Wind Turbine.
-Recently, more people have begun to build small wind turbine as an alternative and free source of electricity for their homes.
+Recently, more people have begun to build small wind turbines as an alternative and free source of electricity for their homes.
 Here are some of the reasons why they do that.

 One of the mainly reasons why people are looking into alternative energy sources of electricity to power their buildings is to cut back on the electric bills.
 The popular way is to tap the energy coming from the sun through the use of solar panels and also utilize this as a secondary source of electricity for home.
 The unfortunately thing is, solar panels relatively expensive.
 On the other hand, the amount you would need to build small wind turbines for your home is a lot cheaper.

 Beside to cut back on the electric bills, the other reason why more people have chosen to build wind turbines in small size as an alternative source of electricity for their homes is ecological.
 The electricity which is provided by power plants to power the homes and other buildings in the United States are made possible by burning fossil fuels.
 The result product of burning these fossil fuels are greenhouse gases to be emitted into the environment which further contributes to the global warming.
 Wind turbines use the natural energy of the wind, thus no hazards products are released to the environment.